-Guide to Rigor and Reproducibility for Nanomedicines Characterization Core (NCore)
+Guide to Rigor and Reproducibility for Nanomedicines Characterization Core Facility (NCore)

-The Ncore is committed to provide researchers with tools to ensure their research is rigorous and reproducible.
+The NCore is committed to providing researchers with tools to ensure their research is rigorous and reproducible.
 The following are specific ways in which we contribute to the rigor and reproducibility of research:

 - NCore uses size, fluorescence and zeta potential standards to validate instrument performance weekly.
 Sample analysis performs in triplicates (NTA and ICP-MS samples runs with five replicates).

 - NCore uses Trace Metals/HPLC grade reagents and materials for sample preparation/analysis.
 Please contact Core Staff if you require a materials certificates.